 Consider the image below.
 Imagine your skin to be like tomatoes.
 They are fresh, glowing and healthy.
-When free radicals attack them, they lose their lustre and gradually become lifeless or rotten (aged, in case of skin).
+When free radicals attack them, they lose their firmness and lustre, gradually becoming lifeless or rotten (aged, in case of skin).

 This is what ‘free radical theory of aging’ (3) talks about.
 Free radicals target healthy skin cells to oxidise them, thus accelerate the aging process.

 It is, therefore, a stressful situation when your skin is subjected to oxidative stress.
 It manifests on the upper layer of the skin in the form of fine lines or wrinkles.

 Oxidative stress breaks down collagen.
 Reduced levels of collagen in the skin lead to sagging, fine lines and wrinkles.
 Antioxidants fight all these signs of aging and give your skin a youthful radiance.

 Oxidative stress triggers inflammation in the skin, leading to breakouts.
 Antioxidants reduce oxidative stress, thereby reducing inflammation and acne.
 According to Dr. Harish, antioxidants are great anti-inflammatory agents.

 Your skin responds to the harmful UV-B rays from the sun by triggering an inflammatory response.
 Because antioxidants are potent anti-inflammatory compounds, they prevent inflammation or sunburn.
 Good news?
 Improved protection against sun damage.

 Melanin (skin pigment) is produced due to prolonged exposure to sun and free radical damage.
 Antioxidants fight both the causes and hence, there is a decreased production of melanin.
 The result being brighter skin.

 Top Antioxidants For Skin